-Depending on the current time interval, appointments might be smaller and the text might be cut off, not truncated.
-However, this should not be an issue because the main use case is to see whether there is a free time slot.
-Additionally, the user can click or tap the appointment to see the details.
+Depending on the current visible interval, appointments might be smaller and the text cut off.
+The user can click the appointment to see the details.

-The user can trigger this action to go back to the current date.
+The user can trigger this action to go back to the current date/moment.

 The arrows allow the user to navigate to the next or previous interval.